 Reduced number of options on a screen makes the process more clear and user-friendly.
 A satisfied user is much more likely to complete the payment and not abandon it halfway through.

 - 50% of e-commerce transactions are made via mobile devices;

 - 85% of mobile shoppers want to get discounts on items similar to their past purchases;

 - 81% of users would like to receive loyalty rewards from your app;

 - 70% of the customers use recommendations in mobile shopping apps;

 - 51% of people who use retail apps use them when they are in-store;

-- 61% of shoppers would choose in a store that offer AR features over one that does not;
+- 61% of shoppers would choose a store that offers AR features over one that does not;

 - 41% of consumers want to share their findings on social media;

 - 21% of shoppers would buy from a chatbot;